NickEngmann/Jackp0t/README.md

     We initially ran into a lot of issues with the default firmware on the Black Magic Probe.
 If you update the firmware using the master branch of the wiki, flashing the device was becomes far more consistent.

-4. Open up the arm toolchain
+4. Open up the arm toolchain.

     ```
     $ arm-none-eabi-gdb
     ```

-5. Connect to the Black Magic Probe Device via GDB
+5. Connect to the Black Magic Probe Device via GDB.

     ```
     $ (gdb) target extended-remote <device>